sa501428/java-straw/README.md

 1. You should have Java 1.8 JDK and Apache Ant installed on your system.
 See below for more information.
-2. Go to the folder containing the Juicebox source files and edit the juicebox.properties file with the proper Java JDK Address.
+2. Go to the folder containing the Juicebox source files and edit the javastraw.properties file with the proper Java JDK Address.
 3. Open the command line, navigate to the folder containing the build.xml file and type ant